Silvano315/Gen-AI-for-Data-Augmentation/README.md

 ## EXTRA: Conditional GAN

 In addition to the diffusion model approach, I initially explored using a Conditional GAN architecture for generating pet images based on text descriptions.
+You can have a look [here](/gen_data.ipynb).
 This approach offered a potentially faster inference time compared to diffusion models, with the following implementation details:
 1. Architecture
     * Generator: A deep convolutional network with transposed convolutions, taking both noise vectors and BLIP-encoded caption embeddings as input
     * Discriminator: A custom network with spectral normalization for improved stability, conditioning both on images and caption embeddings